SolnLase/latest-news/README.md

 # Latest News
-This is a web application based on React, Redux (for managing states, instead of keyword arguments in URL) and external API provied by *newsdata.io* to view the latest news from all around the globe, also based on filters and queries.
-You can apply filters by checking them and closing all menus (including sidebar on smaller devices).
+This project is a global news viewer, designed as a web application to keep users up-to-date with the latest happenings from around the world.
+Built using React and Redux for efficient state management, the application taps into the comprehensive resources of newsdata.io via an external API.
+The application's strength lies in its robust filtering capabilities; users can personalize their news feed by selecting filters and closing all menus, a feature that also extends to the sidebar on smaller devices.
+By combining modern technology with user-friendly design, this application offers an engaging and personalized news experience.

 > Api keys in older version of this repository, when this repository wasn't public yet, aren't valid.

 > It can show the same result when scrolling down since